-Planning legislation and guidelines for development control determines what people can build and how they can use their land.
+Planning legislation and guidelines for development control; what people can build and how they can use their land.
 Council's building certifiers check buildings for compliance with development consent conditions and the Building Code of Australia.
-Public health and environmental management ensure safe and sustainable lifestyles for residents while control of animals and noxious plants is also our role.
+Public health and environmental management ensure safe and sustainable lifestyles for residents while control of animals and noxious plants is also a role of Council.
 Waste services such as household garbage, recycling, and street cleaning are also provided.